ykxvqze/bash_projects/README.md

      |--- Ipv4 forwarding = disabled
 ```

+## SSH ban

+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/sshban.sh">sshban.sh</a>: script for processing /var/log/auth.log to alert via mail and automatically ban IP addresses that have been logged with repeated failed SSH login attempts.
+The list of offending IP addresses along with the number of failed attempts can be viewed via flag -l.
+The script should be set up as a cron job for it to be useful.

 ## Android cleanup

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: script to brute-force uninstalling extraneous android apps (disallowing automatic reactivation) and replacing several preinstalled ones with open source apps.
 The list of packages to uninstall can be modified prior script execution.